begolu2/rktik-thesis/04_discussion.md

 The goals of **completeness**, **feasibility** and **maintainability**, as defined in the [Methodology] section, have been reached by the implementation described in this document.
 Development of the neccessary features for publishing and discussing content using Personas and Movements have been built, and an appropriate environment for the operation of Rktik has been configured.
 While these initial goals are important, other aspects of Rktik have shown shortcomings in the course of development and testing.
 In this areas I have identified three aspects based on my own experiences and informal feedback received from acquaintances.

 1. Some of the concepts used in Rktik, such as the distinction between a private mindspace and a public blog or the concept of movements, are hard to understand for new users.
 This problem should be approached by building a tutorial, which explains the core mechanics and concepts in Rktik.
-It can be presented after signup and should both inform users and
+It can be presented after signup and should be directed both at new users with an account and potential, but unregistered users.

-2. As described in the section [Improving Performance], the site’s speed is still too low to be satisfactory to many users.
+2. As described in the section [Improving Performance], the site’s speed is still too low to be satisfactory for many users.
 This can be improved by setting up periodically running background processes, which precompute database queries and store them in memcache.
 Site performance could also be improved significantly by moving Rktik to more powerful servers, which increases the costs of running the service.

 3. Rktik features interesting content that is regularly updated.
 Users who have signed up for an account but don’t visit the site regularly could benefit from this through a periodic email newsletter.
-Each edition of the newsletter could feature the most interesting content on Rktik as measured by votes receivd on thoughts.
+Each edition of the newsletter may feature the most interesting content on Rktik as measured by votes received on thoughts.

 ## Usage Metrics